Workday — Workforce Scheduling Mobile

 Our team operated as an independent "stealth startup" within Workday, allowing us to move quickly by avoiding existing platform constraints and processes.

 We worked closely with 12 customers of our Design Partner Group (DPG), who gave us access to a massive pool of real-world data and feedback.
-Over four months, we observed and interviewed their employees, identifying key challenges that shaped our vision for Workforce Scheduling.
+Over four months, we conducted user interviews and field observations, identifying key challenges that shaped our vision for Workforce Scheduling.

-Within a year, my design partner and I envisioned a scalable, end-to-end solution that took inputs on web before translating them into schedules for employees.
-Collaborating closely with product and engineering, we built a successful proof of concept that greenlit our move into production.
+Within a year, my design partner and I defined a blue-sky solution that took inputs on web and translated them into mobile schedules for employees.
+With product and engineering support, we built a successful proof of concept that greenlit our move into production.

 In the following year, we iterated rapidly to meet our first customer's requirements.
 Meanwhile, I worked with the mobile design system and accessibility teams to align with framework and compliance guidelines before our launch.